OxalisCommunity/oxalis/doc/keystore.md

 ## How are they used in Oxalis?

-Oxalis comes with alle of the three trust stores included.
+Oxalis comes with all of the three trust stores included.

 You need only to supply with your key store, holding your private key and the corresponding PEPPOL certificate with your public key embedded.

-This key store, which I refer to as the `oxalis-keystore.jks` should be placed in the OXALIS_HOME directory and references in your `oxalis-global.properties
+This key store, which I refer to as the `oxalis-keystore.jks` should be placed in the `OXALIS_HOME` directory and references in your `oxalis-global.properties`

 ## How do I obtain a PEPPOL certificate for my Access point?